-- Ankle Pumping- See page 33. - Please do not walk or stand more than a TOTAL of 5 minutes each hour in the first 2 weeks after surgery.
+- Ankle Pumping- See page 31. - Please do not walk or stand more than a TOTAL of 5 minutes each hour in the first 2 weeks after surgery.
 These are not meant to be "exercise walks" but the time allotted to daily activities. - Lie down often for 15-20 minutes with your leg up on pillows (keeping knee precautions in mind).
 It is useful to ice your joint at the same time. - Ice your joint regularly, especially following exercises. - Do not sit in one place for longer than 30 minutes at a time.
-Elevate your leg while sitting. - Sometimes compression stockings can help reduce swelling.
-You may purchase a medium compression stocking that goes all the way to your thigh or an intermittent pneumatic compression device (review Education video) recommended by our surgeons.
+Rotate positions/ locations.
+Elevate your leg while sitting. - Consider a medium strength thigh-high compression stocking.